mikeaalv/image_seg_sorghum_am/tutorial/tutorial.md

 5. There should be mutliple job submitted and queued.
 You can check the result later.

 For the inference example, submit the shell file should work.
+Or you can run it interactively.

 ## Debug the training script.